antalike/MemOS-Docs/content/en/open_source/cookbook/chapter5/chat_api.md

+---
+title: Unified Chat API for Semantic Search, Q&A, and Memory Management
+desc: This chapter introduces a single, unified Chat API that allows AI developers to perform semantic search, conversational Q&A, and memory addition in one interface.
+By following a simple workflow—searching memory, chatting with the LLM, and adding the current turn to memory—developers can integrate powerful AI capabilities without building separate pipelines for each function.
+Examples for both streaming and non-streaming API calls are provided for easy integration.
+---

 ## Chapter 5: Chat API

 **🎯 Problem Scenario:** You are an AI application developer but do not want to build a complete memory search, Q&A, and memory addition workflow yourself.